bento-platform/bento/README.md

 # Installation
 ## Create self-signed TLS certificates
 After setting both the bentoV2 and its authorization URLs in the project `.env` file, you can create the corresponding TLS certificates for local development with the following steps;
-- From the project root, run `mkdir -p ./lib/ingress/certs/dev/auth`
+- From the project root, run `mkdir -p ./lib/gateway/certs/dev/auth`
-- Then run `openssl req -newkey rsa:2048 -nodes -keyout ./lib/ingress/certs/dev/privkey1.key -x509 -days 365 -out ./lib/ingress/certs/dev/fullchain1.crt` to create the bentov2 certs **(ensure the domain names in `.env` and the certs line up)**
+- Then run `openssl req -newkey rsa:2048 -nodes -keyout ./lib/gateway/certs/dev/privkey1.key -x509 -days 365 -out ./lib/gateway/certs/dev/fullchain1.crt` to create the bentov2 certs **(ensure the domain names in `.env` and the certs line up)**
-- Then, if you're running an OIDC provider container locally <b>(default is currently Keycloak)</b>, run `openssl req -newkey rsa:2048 -nodes -keyout ./lib/ingress/certs/dev/auth/auth_privkey1.key -x509 -days 365 -out ./lib/ingress/certs/dev/auth/auth_fullchain1.crt`
+- Then, if you're running an OIDC provider container locally <b>(default is currently Keycloak)</b>, run `openssl req -newkey rsa:2048 -nodes -keyout ./lib/gateway/certs/dev/auth/auth_privkey1.key -x509 -days 365 -out ./lib/gateway/certs/dev/auth/auth_fullchain1.crt`

 > TODO: parameterize these directories in `.env`

 <br/>

-## Boot the ingress controller <b>(NGINX by default)</b>
+## Boot the gateway controller <b>(NGINX by default)</b>

 Once the certificates are ready, run

-- `make run-dev-ingress`
+- `make run-dev-gateway`

 to kickstart the cluster.
 Next, if necessary, run